rossyndicate/lab_website/content/courses/_index.md

 view: 2
 ---

-Links to courses (external), listed in blog style, like example below?
+Links to courses or listed in blog style, like example below?